kentrikos/aws-bootstrap/docs/how-to-start.md

     * refresh the `Installing Plugins/Upgrades` to verify plugins got installed
     * manually create new pipeline job (from Jenkins main dashboard: `New item/Pipeline`, name it `Kubernetes_Install_On_Application`)
     * copy&paste Pipeline script from `jenkins-bootstrap-pipelines` repository, `/application/kubernetes/install/Jenkinsfile`
-    * update top `parameters` section with defaults appropriate for your environment
+    * update top `parameters` section with defaults apropriate for your environment
     * save the job
     * add private SSH key for accessing your configuration repository (from Jenkins main dashboard: 'Credentials/System/Global/Add Credentials/SSH Username with private key', Username: `git`, ID: `bitbucket-key`, enter key directly with 1 empty line at the end)

 12. Deploy Kubernetes cluster on "application" account:

-    * run jx job from previous step (double check parameters)
+    * run jx job  "Install_Kubernetes"